jbcodeforce/jbcodeforce.github.io/docs/java/index.md

 * Searching in a graph using DPS and Transversal in a graph.
 See nice article [here](https://www.baeldung.com/java-graphs)

-## 1.8 new features

-### Functional programming

-A functional programming function is like a mathematical function, which produces an output that typically depends only on its arguments.
-Functions exhibit referential transparency, which means you could replace a function call with its resulting value without changing the computation's meaning.
- With function Java becomes declarative while with object it is imperative.

-They favor immutability, which means the state cannot change.
-Function doe not support variable assignments

-### Lambdas

-* single method classes that represent behavior
-* can be assigned to a variable
-* can be pass as argument to a method
-* The type of any lambda is a functional interface: A functional interface is a special interface with one and only one abstract method.
-	* It has one and only one abstract method.
-	* It can be decorated with an optional @FunctionalInterface

-### Enterprise Context

-The context refers to the interface used to interact with your runtime environment.
-In java we have Servlet's ServletContext, JSF's FacesContext, Spring's ApplicationContext, Android's Context, JNDI's InitialContext,...

-!!! note
-		Recall that Java EE servers host several application component types that correspond to the tiers in a multitiered application.
-The Java EE server provides services to these components in the form of a container.

-		* The web container is the interface between web components and the web server.
-The container manages the component’s life cycle, dispatches requests to application components, and provides interfaces to context data, such as information about the current request.
-		*  EJB container is the interface between enterprise beans, which provide the business logic in a Java EE application.
-		* The application client container runs on the client machine and is the gateway between the client application and the Java EE server components.

-javax.enterprise.context is a set of annotation APIs to define component scope.
-See [ApplicationScoped](https://javaee.github.io/javaee-spec/javadocs/javax/enterprise/context/ApplicationScoped.html).

 ## Jakarta EE 8